IIITLucknowSWEngg/CSITTeam012/Assignment 02/Test.md

 ### Steps:

 1. **Given**:
-   The user is on the event or movie listing page.
+   The attendee is on the event or movie listing page.

 2. **When**:
-   - The user views the event or movie listings.
+   - The attendee views the event or movie listings.
-   - The user sorts or filters the events or movies based on category (e.g., genre, language) or venue.
+   - The attendee sorts or filters the events or movies based on category (e.g., genre, language) or venue.
-   - The user searches for events or movies by city or venue.
+   - The attendee searches for events or movies by city or venue.
-   - The user checks the movie schedule for available shows and seat availability.
+   - The attendee checks the movie schedule for available shows and seat availability.

 3. **Then**:
    - The events or movies should be correctly categorized and sorted.
-   - The user should receive accurate search results based on the city or venue.
+   - The attendee should receive accurate search results based on the city or venue.
    - Movie schedules should be displayed accurately with available seats for the selected showtime.
    - Expired schedules should not be available for booking.